Apollo013/AspNet_MVC5_Validation/README.md

 #### REMOTE VALIDATION
 This example uses the 'Remote' attribute to check if an email already exists.
 A list of pre-defined emails has been specified, so using either "Henry@gmail.com", "Mary@gmail.com", "Philip@gmail.com" or "John@gmail.com" will display an error.

-This example also uses some built-in MVC validation attributes & jQuery unobtrusive validation.
+This example also uses built-in MVC validation attributes & jQuery unobtrusive validation.

 Navigate to 'http://localhost:[YOUR_PORT_HERE]/User/Register', and enter a name and one of the above emails.